MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_02b-Manage_Governance_via_Azure_Policy.md

     ![image](../media/2b-new.1.png)

-1. In the Azure portal, search and select **Storage accounts** and, in the list of the storage accounts, click the entry representing the storage account you identified in the previous step.
+1. In the Azure portal, search and select **Storage accounts** and, in the list of storage accounts, click the entry representing the storage account you identified in the previous step.

 1. On the storage account blade, click the link representing the name of the resource group containing the storage account.